Alex Christensen: Jasper Forks (2010–present)

 In early 2010, Christensen adopted the name Jasper Forks to mark a move away from the dance productions he had previously been associated with.
 He began producing tech piano house, and his first single, "River Flows in You", made it to the top 10 of the airplay charts all across Europe.
 The track is composed by Korean pianist Yiruma.
 His follow-up single, "Alone", was released in January 2011.
 In 2013, he released "J'aime Le Diable".

 Personal life

 Christensen is married to Nicole Safft.
-They have a son, born in 2003.
+Their son is professional golfer Tiger Christensen.